 - Put eye splices into each end of a rope to be used as a sling.

-A short splice can be used in place of a knot to join to ropes or the ends of the same rope together.
+SHORT SPLICE A short splice can be used in place of a knot to join two ropes or the ends of the same rope together.
 If two ropes are being joined with a short splice, they should be the same type of rope and have the same diameter.
 Some of the applications of a short splice follow:

 - Splice the ends of a long line that has been cut, or when a frayed or unsafe portion needs to be cut out.